garylirocks/quickrefs/microsoft-entra-id.markdown

   - Out of Box Experience (OOBE)
   - bulk enrollment
   - Windows Autopilot
-- You can still login to an Entra joined machine using a non Entra account
+- You can still login to an Entra joined machine using a non-Entra account
 - If you want to RDP an Entra joined machine using an Entra account
   - you use username in the form like `MyAAD\gary@example.com`
   - your local machine needs to be Entra joined/registered or hybrid joined